 After your friends and family members find their seats at the reception, it’s time for the wedding speeches to commence.
 A few of your VIP guests will snag the mic from the emcee to share a few words about you, the happy couple.
-Note that these are the traditional options, and you are more than welcome to add more or less to your lineup.
+Note that these toast tips are for the traditional wedding speech order, but you are more than welcome to add more or less to your wedding day lineup.
 Just remember, it’s easy to go overboard.
 If you feel like there are just too many, ask a couple of them to give their wedding speeches at the rehearsal dinner, instead (that way they can still have their moment in the spotlight).

 Here’s who is supposed to give a speech at a wedding.